alifridzuanutm/PT1-SESJ1013/Students/ADHAM/ASSIGMENT 3/readme.md

     cout << "Winner for the individual category: Participant " << maxParticipantId + 1 << " of Team " << maxParticipantId / NUM_PARTICIPANTS_PER_TEAM + 1 << endl;
 }

-// Function to determine the winner for the group category void findTeamWinner(int marks[][NUM_EVENTS]) {
+void findTeamWinner(int marks[][NUM_EVENTS]) {
     int maxScore = -1;
     int maxTeamId = -1;